myown-del/crypto_portfolio_telegrambot/README.md

-You can find dependencies in file requirements.txt
+You can find dependencies in requirements.txt